josephguzman1994/IllithidNova/README.md

 Below are the command-line arguments available in `Karlach.py`:

-- `--make`: Runs "make clean" and "make" in the DOLPHOT makefile directory to prepare the system for DOLPHOT processing.
+- `--make`: Runs "make clean" and "make" in the DOLPHOT Makefile directory to prepare the system for DOLPHOT processing.
 - `--param`: Creates a parameter file for DOLPHOT based on the current configuration.
 - `--customize-img`: Enables interactive customization of individual image parameters.
 - `--dolphot`: Executes a series of terminal commands for DOLPHOT processing.